mmoollllee/fiftyone-timestamps/README.md

 ## Compute from created_at
 compute_timestamps(dataset, source="created_at", timezone="Europe/Berlin")

-## If geo[lat, long] is set, `timeofday` will be computed with "sunrise", "morning", "day", "evening", "sunset", "night"
+## If geo[lat, long] is set, `timeofday` will be computed with "sunrise", "dawn, "morning", "day", "evening", "sunset", "dusk", "night"
 compute_timestamps(dataset, geo=[48.12345,9.12345], timezone="Europe/Berlin")
 ```